 Interface

 The user interface for the tool is deliberately simple.
-A user first selects a visualization method from one of the five currently supported methods (Yau et al. 2003; Gates 1986; Lee 2018; Qi and Qi 2007) and then provides FASTA-formatted sequence data to visualize, either by using the operating system’s file-input prompt, dragging-and-dropping files onto the browser window, or pasting the raw data into a text prompt.
+A user first selects one or more visualization methods from the five currently implemented by the Squiggle package (Yau et al. 2003; Gates 1986; Lee 2018; Qi and Qi 2007).
+The user then provides FASTA-formatted sequence data to visualize, either by using the operating system’s file-input prompt, dragging-and-dropping files onto the browser window, or pasting the raw data into a text prompt.
 Upon receipt of sequence data, a loading spinner indicates that the system is processing the data.
 After the data processing is complete, the loading spinner is replaced with the two-dimensional visualization.

 The initial view is such that the entirety of each sequence’s visualization is visible: every part of every sequence can be seen.
 This poses an immediate challenge, as comparing sequences of vastly different lengths will result in the smaller sequence being so small as to be essentially invisible.
 To solve this problem, the tool allows users to toggle the visibility of sequences by clicking on the corresponding legend entry, which will automatically rescale the visualization’s axes to fit the displayed sequences.
 The legend coloring is dynamic as well.
 The user may decide to color code the legend either with each sequence (shown in fig. 1) or each file in its own color (shown in fig. 2) and toggle between options after the data has been plotted, allowing for both inter- and intra-file comparisons.